hz-b/rayx/Intern/rayx-core/README.md

-# RAY-Core documentation
+# Rayx-core documentation

-RAY-Core is the core library of the RAY-X project.
+Rayx-core is the library the rayx project is built on.